SnowDenix/FrportalDocs/marketing/digital-assets-usage-en.md

 ---

-*This document was prepared by Aydınlı Grup.*
+*This document was prepared by Aydınlı Group.*
 *© 2025 Aydınlı Group - All rights reserved.*